chennqqi/goenv-2/README.md

 Origin
 ------

-The goenv tool was originally developed for use in the robot Loke (eng:Loki), that participated in the Eurobot competition in France in 2012 (http://eurobot-ntnu.no).
+The govenv tool was originally developed for use in the robot Loke (eng:Loki), that participated in the Eurobot competition in France in 2012 (http://eurobot-ntnu.no).